 5. Esztergom Theological College

-Hungary has a lot of opportunities for international students to explore.
-Although it doesn’t have a wide range of universities to choose from, the few recognized worldwide offer quality education.
-It is also worth noting that tuition fee and the cost of living in Hungary is significantly lower than in most Western countries.
+Hungary offers many opportunities for international students to explore.
+Although it doesn’t have a wide range of universities to choose from, the few recognized worldwide provide quality education.
+It is also worth noting that tuition fees and living costs in this country are significantly lower than in most Western countries.

 About the Author: Hyun Lee